October 2019 Ethiopian clashes: Aftermath and reactions

 Prime Minister Abiy, who had been in Sochi attending the Russia-Africa Summit, issued a statement upon his return the evening of the 26th, in which he vowed "to bring the perpetrators to justice" and warned that instability could worsen if "Ethiopians did not unite".
 Billene Seyoum, Press Secretary to the Prime Minister, said that violence was in part a "backlash" to plans to merge the ruling Ethiopian People's Revolutionary Democratic Front into a single party.

 Abiy has been criticised for his belated response to the violence, including by the Ethiopian Orthodox Tewahedo Church.
 "People are dying and questions are being raised if the government even exists.
 The people are losing all hope," said a church spokesman.
 On October 28, Abune Mathias, Patriarch of the Orthodox Church, made an emotional appeal for the violence to stop and expressed his grief over the casualties.
 Another bishop said that the faithful who had been killed had "thought that they were living among fellow humans but were unexpectedly devoured by wolves".

 Shimelis Abdisa, acting President of the Oromia, condemned the "incident" with Jawar, terming it a "major mistake", and called for an investigation.
-Federal Police Commissioner, General Endeshaw Tassew, denied that the police had targeted Jawar, but said that they had been "reassessing the need for private security details for VIPs".
+Federal Police Commissioner, General Endashaw Tassew, denied that the police had targeted Jawar, but said that they had been "reassessing the need for private security details for VIPs".